Beginner’s Guide to Financial Education

 Who needs financial education?

 Everybody needs it.
-Some feel it is for low income folks only.
+Some feel it is for low income folks.
 Yes that is true.
 They need it and so do you.

 I wasn’t low income but I was financially illiterate.
 I had a college degree.
 I didn’t understand how to manage my money.
-No matter what level of income you are, consider enrolling in a good financial education program.
+No matter what level of income you have, investing in a good financial education program should be explored.
 Otherwise, you will not be able to make wise financial decisions.

 Who should participate in Financial Education Programs